qoherent/ria/README.md

 # RIA Core

-RIA Core serves as the foundational core of RIA Suite, an extensive AI development platform designed for [software-defined radios](https://en.wikipedia.org/wiki/Software-defined_radio).
-RIA Core is the open-source set of utilities, features, and command-line scripts that power [RIAHUB](https://riahub.ai/).
+RIA Core serves as the foundational core of [RIAHUB](https://riahub.ai/), an extensive AI development platform designed for [software-defined radios](https://en.wikipedia.org/wiki/Software-defined_radio).
+RIA Core is the open-source set of utilities, features, and command-line scripts within the RIAHUB back end.

 RIA drives the creation of [intelligent radios](https://www.qoherent.ai/intelligentradio/), unlocking solutions in an increasingly congested, contested, and complex wireless spectrum.
 Explore the RIA project on